Vatican Cardinal Addresses Christian Genocide Claim: "We Should Also Recognise"

 “We should also recognise that many Muslims in Nigeria are themselves victims of this same intolerance.”

-In another separate launch of the ACN report on the same day in the UK parliament, John Bakeni, the bishop of the Diocese of Maiduguri, added that the underlying causes of the violence in the country were.
-He identified poverty, climate change and competition for land as major factors.
+In another separate launch of the ACN report on the same day in the UK parliament, John Bakeni, the bishop of the Diocese of Maiduguri, added that the underlying causes of the violence in the country were poverty, climate change, and competition.

 Nigerian bishop addresses UK congress